Team collaboration, tech integrations, mobility, video, and WebRTC.

 But today, it’s no longer enough to inform staff of office events through these means alone.
 There are new pain points to consider.
 For instance, some team members can’t hold face-to-face conversations, due to geographical constraints.

 Nevertheless, they still want to get company updates and product change information ASAP.
-They still want to be productive even when they’re not on the phone or the conference bridge.
+They still want to be productive even when they’re not on the phone or participating in a conference call.

 Team messaging tools have definitely revolutionized modern office communications.